solita/solita.github.com/_posts/2020-12-21-kinesis-streams-part-2.md

 - your desired time window has passed, or
 - the batch gets so big that it reaches _Lambda_’s own synchronous invocation **payload limit of 6 MB**.

-After that the _ESM_ invokes your Lambda function **synchronously** and passes it the batch it has collected.
+After that, the _ESM_ invokes your Lambda function **synchronously** and passes to it the batch it has collected.
 The input of a single Lambda function may look like this:

 ```
 {